DstMlOpsCrypto/MainCrypto/docs/project.md

 # Project

-All project has been manage through github
+All project has been managed through github

 - project plan + roadmap
 - issues

-We use a flavor of XP programming to enhanced collaboration and communication (3 meetings per week included 1 to 1 dedicated meeting if necessary).
+We used a flavor of XP programming to enhanced collaboration and communication (3 meetings per week included 1 to 1 dedicated meeting if necessary).

 We were focused on delivery through short delivery cycle  (more than 5 times per week) to get rapid feedback, and to keep motivation up !